a-karma/Bogor_Workshop/DAY_1/Session1.md

 ![Workshop-logo](../IM/LOGO_new.png)
 # Applications of Genomics in Wildlife Conservation

-## Day 1 - Basic concepts of command line programming - Session 1
+## Day 1 - Session 1: Basic concepts of command line programming

 ### 1. Working from terminal and remote servers
 In this section, we will outline the procedure for connecting to our cloud server and provide you with some essential preliminary definitions.